webtimemachine/wtm2/apps/backend/README.md

 ### Deploy WebTM backend on Vercel

-Deploy [this repository](https://github.com/webtimemachine/wtm2) into your vercel account using the following button.
-After the deploy is complete you will need to go to the project settings and change the root folder to `backend` and also set the env variables.
+Deploy [this backend project](https://github.com/webtimemachine/wtm2) into your vercel account using the following button.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fwebtimemachine%2Fwtm2%2Ftree%2Fmain%2Fapps%2Fbackend)

+After the deploy is complete you will need to go to the project settings and update the default configuration.

+- On `Build & Development Settings` overrides the project setting with this followings commands:
+  - `Build Command` : `npm run backend:build`
+  - `Output Directory` : `./build/backend`

+Then, set up the `Environment Variables`, and finally create a new deployment manually.

 <br/>